A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 1. IB – Primary Years Program (PYP)

-For learners between the ages of 3 and 12, IB – PYP focuses on building the first step of education among kids.
-Guided by six transdisciplinary themes of global significance, the curriculum allows students to deepen their learning by developing their conceptual understanding, strengthening their knowledge and skills beyond subject areas.
+For learners between the ages of 3 and 12, IB-PYP focuses on building the first step of education among kids.
+Guided by six transdisciplinary themes of global significance, the curriculum allows students to deepen their learning by developing their conceptual understanding and strengthening their knowledge and skills beyond subject areas.

 It consists of three segments: